Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/ec2_nginx-management.md

 ```

 With the above set-up, you're able to auto-redirect Nginx to serve your project straight-up, while also preparing to
-get a free SSL certificate for your domain with some some few extra commands as can be seen below.
+get a free SSL certificate for your domain with only some few extra commands as can be seen below.

-3. Configure SSL with certbot and let's encrypt.
+3. Configure SSL with certbot and Let's Encrypt.

 ```bash
 sudo apt update